csongorb/growingstuff/booklets/readme.md

 - restructuring press?
 - adding quotes from book & conference paper? or at least mentioning them in the intro? (or in the end?)
 - adding social media (images) to press about?
+- turning journal the other way around? this seems to be reversed...

 ## Quarto - Tutorial